Concepts of consciousness

-As I alluded to in the description of the method of detachment, if one begins with excluding things in one's quest for purity, one risks remaing stuck in a limited understanding of reality, but one doesn't need to.
-It is also possible to persist in one's search till one reaches — at the other end of absolute emptiness — another space and time, a "world" which includes absolutely everything, while yet avoiding the usual egoic limitations and distortions.
-There are two interesting corollaries of the integral position one can arrive at in this manner: the first is that consciousness must be everywhere, even in seemingly unconscious matter; the second that consciousness cannot be limited to awareness, but that it must also have power.
+As I alluded to in the description of the method of detachment, if one begins by excluding things in one's quest for purity, one risks remaining stuck in a limited understanding of reality, but one doesn't need to.
+It is also possible to persist in one's search till one reaches — at the other end of absolute emptiness — another space and time, a "world" which includes absolutely everything, yet avoids the usual egoic limitations and distortions.
+There are two interesting corollaries of the integral position one can arrive at in this manner: the first is that consciousness must be everywhere, even in seemingly unconscious matter; the second is that consciousness cannot be limited to awareness, but that it must also have power.

 Consciousness in Matter

 For most of the twentieth century, physicalist monism was so taken for granted that it created quite a stir when a young scholar in a poster presentation[FN with REF] showed that most famous Western philosophers in the past had held that consciousness existed throughout creation, even in physical things.
-Though "panpsychism", as this position called, is rare amongst contemporary philosophers of science, it used to be common enough.
-The consciousness and knowledge embedded in physical nature can, of course, not be of the same type as the one we find in the human mind, but the fabulous beauty, order and lawfulness of matter does suggest that there must be at least some kind of built-in intelligence, some kind of subconscious know-how supporting the world.3 To recognize the inner structure of matter as a form of consciousness, one might look at the knowledge-constituent of matter as a subconscious habit of form and function, a tendency to act in harmony with the basic dharma4 of the physical entity in question: an electron needs to “know” how to behave like an electron, a hydrogen molecule how to behave like a hydrogen molecule, a rock like a rock, and a river like a river.
+Though "panpsychism", as this position is called, is rare amongst contemporary philosophers of science, it used to be common enough.
+The consciousness and knowledge embedded in physical nature cannot, of course, be of the same type we find in the human mind, but the fabulous beauty, order and lawfulness of matter does suggest that there must be some kind of built-in intelligence, some kind of subconscious know-how supporting the world.4 To recognize the inner structure of matter as a form of consciousness, one might look at the knowledge-constituent of matter as a subconscious habit of form and function, a tendency to act in harmony with the basic dharma5, or inner law, of the physical entity in question: an electron needs to “know” how to behave like an electron, a hydrogen molecule how to behave like a hydrogen molecule, a rock like a rock, and a river like a river.

-There are two important aspects to this.
-The first one is that this know-how involves an element of power: it implies a capacity to act in one specific manner.
+There are two important aspects to this position.
+The first is that this know-how involves an element of power: it implies a capacity to act in one specific manner.
 I will discuss this in the next section on Consciousness as Power.

 Consciousness as power

 The second essential corollary of the integral view of consciousness is that consciousness has power.
 If we combine the idea that everything in this wondrous universe is a manifestation of consciousness and delight with the idea that Cit is also Cit-Śakti, that Consciousness is also Conscious-force, then we open the road to a genuinely integral understanding of reality, and with that, to infinite possibilities of further development.
-Realizing in one's direct personal experience the absolute purity of spirit in its aspect of passivity, of receptivity, is presently well within human reach.
-It is not easy but perfectly doable as it does not necessitate a complete transformation of one's nature: one's nature has only to get out of the way so that one can receive the splendours of the Infinite in the silence that one is in one's innermost essence.
-But if this world is not an illusion, but a progressive manifestation of the Divine; if the kṣara is as true as the akṣara, if the dynamic becoming is as much divine as the static being, if the absolute Delight manifests itself dynamically as pure Love, then it must be possible to identify with the dynamic as well as with the passive consciousness of the Divine.
-Clearly this is infinitely more difficult than the purely passive identification, as it needs for its manifestation not only a liberated Self, but also, and this is far more difficult to attain, a perfect, ego-free, "divinized" nature.
+Realizing in one's direct personal experience the absolute purity of spirit in its aspect of passivity and receptivity, is well within human reach.
+It is not easy but it is perfectly doable since it does not necessitate a complete transformation of one's nature: one's nature has only to get out of the way so that one can receive the splendours of the Infinite in the silence that one is in one's innermost essence.
+But if this world is not an illusion but a progressive manifestation of the Divine, if the kṣara is as true as the akṣara, if dynamic becoming is as much divine as static being, if the absolute Delight manifests itself dynamically as pure Love, then it must be possible to identify with the dynamic as well as with the passive consciousness of the Divine.
+This is, of course, infinitely more difficult than the purely passive identification, as it needs for its manifestation not only a liberated Self but also a far more difficult to attain perfect, ego-free, "divinized" nature.
 If we accept this as our ultimate aim and destiny, then the spiritual evolution of humanity has only just begun.
-Traditional mokṣa is then not more than an essential pre-condition, a first step towards the far greater dynamic realizations of the future that will transform the whole of life into a powerful, dynamic expression of the truth of the spirit.
+Traditional mokṣa is then not the end of our search; it is no more than an essential pre-condition, a first step towards the greater dynamic realizations of the future that will transform the whole of life into a powerful, dynamic expression of the truth of the spirit.